elisabeth-oliver-applitools/ASTR/README.md

     - See "sitemap.xml" in this project for an example of a valid sitemap.xml file.

-Run this ASTR project from the command line with the command:
+Run ASTR projects from the command line with the command:

     java  -jar ApplitoolsSimpleTestRunner-3.58.1.jar job.xml